 Residencia Santa Clara is a modern boutique hotel built around a historic facade.
 Lounges and common spaces include a first-floor bar, popular even with those who aren’t staying here, and the rooftop terrace, which gives glimpses into Old Havana streets and courtyards.
 Spacious, beautiful rooms open out onto residential streets that will have you feeling at home in no time.

 9. Hotel Grand Aston La Habana

 Recently celebrating the first anniversary of its grand opening, the Hotel Grand Aston La Habana is one of the newest (and buzziest) Havana hotels.
-Resort-like amenities and services will appeal to travelers looking for city luxury, while its ocean-facing location heart of Havana’s beautiful Vedado neighborhood allows guests to easily explore one of the city’s best neighborhoods.
+Resort-like amenities and services will appeal to travelers looking for city luxury, while its ocean-facing location in the heart of Havana’s beautiful Vedado neighborhood, allows guests to easily explore one of the city’s best neighborhoods.

 Hotel Grand Aston La Habana has a sleek, modern design with decor that stays colorful, fresh, and inviting.
 Ocean views from rooms and from the spacious terrace and pool deck, complete with loungers, sunbeds, a bar, and plenty of space to spread out, are top highlights; you won’t have to leave Havana for the ultimate Cuban resort experience.

 Reviews and Bookings: Hotel Grand Aston La Habana

 Hidden behind a colorful facade on a quieter yet charming street in Old Havana, La Posada de Chacón is a beautiful little gem of a hotel in the heart of the city.
 The hotel’s entrance is home to a restaurant and bar (with great food!), while just beyond awaits a boutique space with friendly staff and first-rate service – you’ll know them by name and smile within just a few hours of your arrival.